Education push: Scottish Church College collaborates to digitise philosophy books

 The college had formed a 10-member committee to digitise the old and rare books.
 Vice-Principal Dr Supratim Das, who is also a historian, is also part of the committee.
 Librarian Manasi Guha is the convener and the committee includes Geeta Dubey of Hindi department, Varbi Roy of Philosophy, Riddhi Bhattacharya of History, Joydip Mitra of Physics, Satabdi Ghosh of Botany, Semanti Mukherjee of Psychology and Assistant Librarian Totan Maity.

-“We had aimed to digitise 8,000 pages, out of which more than 3,500 had been done.
+“We had aimed to digitise 8 lakh pages, out of which more than 3.5 lakh had been done.
 We started with digitising minutes of Alexander Duff in 1831 and volumes of college magazines which started in 1910,” Das said.

 This committee has been working towards the digitisation of ancient texts, books, college magazines, and prospectus, amongst others.
 Pages which have become brittle and old, and may not be digitised later are being given priority by the committee.